psychoinformatics-de/rdm-course/_extras/for_instructors.md

 title: For Instructors
 ---

-To save time during a workshop, organisors and instructors can consider setting up a cloud-based server beforehand, with JupyterHub and all required software packages pre-installed for all users.
+To save time during a workshop, organizers and instructors can consider setting up a cloud-based server beforehand, with JupyterHub and all required software packages pre-installed for all users.
 This ensures that all users have a working setup that is accessible via the browser, and prevents user- and operating